 On the other hand, if you are caravanning with a newborn something like the 2003 Regent will do great because despite the absence of bunk beds (which you won’t need since the baby can sleep in a bassinet or the pram you brought along with you), it has plenty of storage space and has water heating which you’ll be grateful for when it comes to bathing and clean up.

 Next big question: Should you get a new caravan or a used one?
 Here’s our advice, think about your family’s growing needs first, make a list of features that would make the perfect family caravan, shop around for possibilities, create a shortlist, then come to us.
 FinanceEzi can help you get the caravan of your dreams without sacrificing much else with a tailored finance plan so your family adventures can continue.
-Even if you are not fully committed to purchasing just yet, you can come to us for expert advice and a quote to help you decide the next big move.
+You can always come to us for expert advice and a quote to help you decide the next big move.